Isle of Skye Itinerary for 5 Days: Top Places, Map & Tips

 Talisker Whiskey Distillery

-After lunch, head over to Talisker whiskey distillery for an interesting tour.
+After lunch, head over to the Talisker whiskey distillery for an interesting tour.
 Even though whiskey isn’t my thing, I still found the tour fascinating.
-The distillery tour lasts about 45 minutes (including a whiskey tasting session) and costs (at the time of writing) £10.00 for adults and £5.00 for children aged 8-17.
+The distillery tour lasts about 45 minutes and includes a whiskey tasting session.

 Whisky tasting at Talisker whisky distillery in Skye